jmchor/boilerplate_backend/README.md

 ### an app to simplify the setup and organization of new coding projects

-Backend structure written in TypeScript using Node and MongoDB, with precise data querying using GraphQL
+Node backend written in TypeScript using MongoDB, with precise data querying using GraphQL

+For details, please check out the [wiki](https://github.com/jmchor/boilerplate_backend/wiki)